 The Group's accounting policies were changed to comply with IFRS 9.
 IFRS 9 replaces the provisions of IAS 39 that relate to the recognition, classification and measurement of financial assets and financial liabilities; derecognition of financial instruments; impairment of financial assets and hedge accounting.
-IFRS 9 also significantly amends other standards dealing with financial instruments such as IFRS 7 Financial Instruments: Disclosures a) Classification and measurement
+IFRS 9 also simplify among other standards dealing with financial instruments such as IFRS 7 Financial Instruments.
+Disclosures significantly amends other standards dealing with financial instruments such as IFRS 7 Financial Instruments: Disclosures.